 Appropriately Uses Anti-Psychotic Medication

-This metric gauges the percentage of long-term care patients who are given antipsychotic drugs.
-High levels of antipsychotic drug use may indicate a facility is using these medications to control patient behavior in scenarios where such drugs are not medically indicated.
-Nevertheless, some nursing homes may need to rely more on these drugs due to an increased number of residents suffering from dementia.
+This statistic is an indication of the percentage of long-term stay patients which are administered antipsychotic medication.
+Increased usage of these drugs may mean that a nursing home is using these drugs to subdue residents in situations where such drugs are not medically required.
+However, some nursing homes need to rely more on these drugs due to an increased number of patients suffering from cognitive disorders.

 Appropriately Uses Anti-Anxiety Medication